 - Physical skills/ abilities

 - For further details, please review Essential Competencies for Police Constables

-- Psychological Assessment Interview
+- A Psychological Assessment will be required.

 - Applications (i.e. cover letter and resume – all one document) are to be submitted via the City of Hamilton’s Job Posting.
 Please include your OACP Certificate number and PREP expiry date (or current Service and Badge number) in the top right hand corner of your cover letter.